dalong0514/readnotes/20200201读书笔记/2020136Computational-ThinkingR00.md

 ### Lesson 6: The public face of CT is that of elementary CT

 CT is billed for K–12 curriculum purposes as a set of concepts and rules for programming.
 But many professionals see CT as a design skill, and many natural scientists see it as an advanced method of scientific interpretation.
 Like all skills, you can be a beginner, advanced beginner, competent, proficient, expert, or master.
 Many debates about what CT「really」is seem to collapse different skill levels of CT within the same debate.
 For example, K–12 teachers argue for curricula that are almost solely aimed at beginners and that contain a small, teachable set of CT insights, practices, and skills.
 Other advocates argue for CT as advanced, professional skills that require many years of practice and experience.
-Failing to make the distinction leads to conflicts—for example, the hype about how learning programming opens career paths is silent about what professional computational designers do.
+Failing to make the distinction leads to conflicts — for example, the hype about how learning programming opens career paths is silent about what professional computational designers do.
 Education efforts are important on all levels from K–12 through university and beyond.

 ### Lesson 7: Beginner and professional CT together comprise a rich tapestry of computational thought

-Educators in K–12 schools have developed an impressive「CT for beginners」—insights and methods for teaching computing to newcomers.
-Professional software systems designers and scientists have developed an impressive「CT for professionals」—advanced methods for designing and building complex software that works reliably and safely, and for conducting scientific investigations.
+Educators in K–12 schools have developed an impressive「CT for beginners」 — insights and methods for teaching computing to newcomers.
+Professional software systems designers and scientists have developed an impressive「CT for professionals」 — advanced methods for designing and building complex software that works reliably and safely, and for conducting scientific investigations.
 The synergy between these two aspects of computational thinking has propelled the computer revolution.

 ### Lesson 8: Change is an inseparable part of CT